-On July 13, 2022, NOTRE DAME DE PARIS made its long-awaited New York City for a strictly limited engagement at Lincoln Center's David H. Koch Theater at Lincoln Center with 12 performances of enthusiastic audiences, standing ovations and overwhelming emotion.
-This international musical spectacular has captivated over 15 million people in 23 countries around the world.
+Back by popular demand, NOTRE DAME DE PARIS returns to New York City for a strictly limited engagement at Lincoln Center's David H. Koch Theater for three weeks only.
+Now celebrating 25 triumphant years, this international musical spectacular has captivated over 15 million people in 23 countries around the world.
 Faithful to Victor Hugo’s classic beloved novel, NOTRE DAME DE PARIS tells the emotionally charged love story of the hunchbacked cathedral bell-ringer Quasimodo and his unwavering devotion to the beautiful gypsy Esmeralda.

-Written by French musical icon Luc Plamondon, composed by world-renowned Italian singer Richard Cocciante and directed by the avant-garde, multi-award-winning Gilles Maheu, this awe-inspiring production captures the passion and complexities of love through thrilling music and acrobatic choreography, all performed in front of the iconic French cathedral.
-Don’t miss this one-of-a-kind theatrical experience that has transcended cultural boundaries for over two decades—it will have you on the edge of your seat.
+Written by Luc Plamondon, composed by Richard Cocciante and directed by Gilles Maheu, this awe-inspiring production captures the passion and complexities of love through thrilling music and acrobatic choreography, all performed in front of the iconic French cathedral.
+Don’t miss this one-of-a-kind theatrical experience that will have you on the edge of your seat.
 See it before it’s gone!

 Angelo Del Vecchio